Reactive Inhibition Model of Stuttering Development & Behavior:

-The reactive inhibition model described in this article assumes that stuttering is a self-inflicted disorder of speech, communication, and awareness that comprises an interaction of conditioned responses with one or more neurological characteristics or weaknesses in the speech-language system.
+The reactive inhibition model described in this article assumes that stuttering behavior is a largely self-inflicted disorder of speech, communication, and awareness that comprises a reaction to neurological characteristics or weaknesses in the speech-language system that cause disruptions in the coordination of speech motor and language information that is required to produce fluent speech.
 It assumes that stuttering does not primarily involve a neurological flaw or a disease process, but is rather a manifestation of normal and universal human processes of reactivity and self-protection, reflected in the processes of fear and threat conditioning.
 In other words, stuttering involves a difference in degree -- rather than a distortion -- from a variety of "normal" functions.
 Further, it assumes that most of the observed physical characteristics of stuttering are the result of that process of reactivity and self-protection, and are not in themselves the cause of stuttering.
 And it also draws on the increasing realization that every human being is subject to similar types of unconscious and autonomic reactivity, causing problems ranging from low self-esteem, to loss of spontaneity, to lack of self-realization.
 Such reactivity can be manifested in various ways (Goleman 1995).
-The premise of the present hypothesis is that there are a number of genetically transmitted and environmentally triggered neurological characteristics that make certain humans more vulnerable to autonomic disruptions of speech motor-language processing (see, for example, Guitar (2003), Sommer (2001), Chang (2008)).
+The premise of the present hypothesis is that there are a number of genetically transmitted and environmentally triggered neurological characteristics that make certain humans more vulnerable to autonomic disruptions of speech motor-language processing (see, for example, Guitar (2003), Sommer (2001), Chang (2008)Drayna (2014)).

 It may be argued by some advocates of stutterers that if such a hypothesis was eventually proven and stuttering was found to be a "normal" (albeit extreme) human process that is not totally "physical" or congenital in nature, then people who stutter would lose the societal support that can facilitate their recovery.
 But the conditioned and reactive aspects of stuttering behavior, in light of recent research showing the physical basis of other behaviors such as post traumatic stress and anxiety disorders, actually increase its significance as a neuropsychological and social-communication disorder worthy of research investment and accommodation by society.
 A primary benefit from pursuit of associated research would be to provide much-needed input to understanding and improving the efficacy of stuttering therapy as well as understanding which youngsters may be more vulnerable to the development of chronic stuttering.